svenax/SublimePrint/README.md

 The program used, and various options are selected in the settings file.
-As default, I use `enscript` since that is available in a standard install for both Mac and Linux.
+As default, I use `enscript` since that is available in a standard install for both Linux, Mac and possiby Windows.
 You could use `a2ps` or even `lpr` instead, with suitable options.
-Windows users are left out at the moment, though I know you can do similar things there.

 **Note:** The code in `SublimePrint.py` actually depends on enscript a bit at the moment.
 I may clean that up in case there are requests for it.